pona-la/lipu-sona/pages/tokipona/sitelen_pona.md

 > %info%
 > You might notice that toki pona's "logo", used on the cover of the official
-> book and on most websites to represent it, is, in fact, sitelen pona's
+> book and on most websites to represent it (including this one), is, in fact, sitelen pona's
 > composite character for "toki pona", with the "pona" symbol written inside the
 > "toki" symbol.